Hill Prizes Frequently Asked Questions

 No, the application must be submitted through the online application.

-May we submit the cover page, summary and statement separately?
+May we submit the proposal materials (cover page, statement and biographies) separately?

 What should be included in the cover page?

-The cover page should only include the following elements:
+The cover page should include the following elements:

-• year of first faculty or industry-affiliated appointment (must be 2008 or earlier); applicant title and organization;
+- Principal Investigator’s year of first faculty or industry-affiliated appointment (must be 2009 or earlier);

-It should not be formatted as a cover letter and does not count towards the 5-page limit of the applicant summary and statement.
+It should not be formatted as a cover letter and does not count towards the 5-page limit of the applicant statement.

-As this is the first year of the program, examples and templates aren’t available.
-Applicant summaries and statements should be formatted in Times New Roman, 11-point font with margins of at least 0.5”.
+Applicant statements should be formatted in Times New Roman, 11-point font with margins of at least 0.5”.

 Where do we submit a budget?

-Detailed budgets are not required, but applicants should explain how the funding would be used, e.g., for equipment, personnel or other expenses in their 5-page statement.
+Detailed budgets are not required, but applicants should explain how the funding would be used, e.g., for equipment, personnel or other expenses (with approximate amounts for each major category) in their 5-page statement.
+Applicants should demonstrate to reviewers that your use of the prize funding aligns well with your goal of maximizing the impact of your idea.

 May we submit an NIH Biosketch for the Biographical Summary?

-May we submit separate references and bibliographies?
-Do they count towards the page limit?
+May we submit separate citations and bibliographies?
+Do they count towards the page limits?

-The review committee will not be evaluating proposals based on citations and extensive literature review, but a few key references are welcome.
+The review committee will not be evaluating proposals based on citations and extensive literature review, but a few key citations are welcome.

 May we submit a letter of recommendation?